2025-2026 NYU Stern MBA Essay Tips and Example Essays

 2.3.
 Essay 2 Tips

-Describe yourself to the Admissions Committee and to your future classmates using six images and corresponding captions.
+Introduce yourself to the Admissions Committee and to your future classmates using six images and corresponding captions.
+The Pick Six is a way to share more about the qualities you will bring to the Stern community, beyond your professional and academic achievements.
 Your uploaded PDF should contain all of the following elements:

 • A brief introduction or overview of your “Pick Six” (no more than 3 sentences).